 In a quick glance, Exo may look similar to Titillium.

 However, Exo has more rounded edges, which conveys a more futuristic, elegant feeling.
-This font is great for gaming, tech, sci-fi, and airline websites.
+This font is great for airline, tech, sci-fi, and gaming websites.

 Exo is used for subheadings and body copy because of its smooth curves and fine edges.

 The font comes in nine styles, each with a promising italic style: thin, extra light, light, regular, medium, semi bold, bold, extra bold, and black.

 Pair Exo with other sans serifs like Roboto and Open Sans for a neat and modern looking website.

 Montserrat is great for creating a simple and clean-looking web design.
 The font has nine styles from thin to black with a true italic to each.

 As a sans serif typeface, Montserrat has high readability.
 This font makes a great main copy of the website hierarchy.

 Try mixing and matching Montserrat with its two sister families: Montserrat Alternates and Montserrat Subrayada.

 13. Libre Baskerville